Expect Delays for New Service Connections

 Materials Will Be Issued on a “First Come, First Ready” Basis

 Central Lincoln will install and energize new services for customers who are ready to receive power when materials become available.
 This means we will prioritize the installation of facilities for a completed and inspected structure that is ready to receive permanent electric service.
-“Ready” is defined as having received an electrical building permit, green tag for permanent service, have passed the Rough Electrical Inspection or Service Entrance Electrical Inspection and satisfied Central Lincoln’s installation requirements.
+“Ready” is defined as having received an electrical building permit, and green tag for permanent service, having passed the Rough Electrical Inspection or Service Entrance Electrical Inspection, and satisfied Central Lincoln’s installation requirements.

 Frequently Asked Questions